FirelyTeam/firely-docs/vonk/deployment/docker.rst

 Spinning up with a docker-compose file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Another way to spin up a Vonk container is to use a docker-compose file.
+Another way to spin up a Firely Server container is to use a docker-compose file.
 The above example can also be established by the following ``docker-compose-sqlite.yml``:

 .. code-block:: yaml
    :linenos: